 To prevent injuries and save lives by training and educating teenage drivers and their parents about the importance of safe and responsible driving.

-While conventional driver’s education is important and valuable, the Teen Pro-Active Driving Course goes beyond that level of training by addressing driving situations responsible for many traffic accidents involving teens.
+While conventional driver’s education is important and valuable, the Teen Pro-Active Driving Curriculum goes beyond that level of training by addressing driving situations responsible for many traffic collisions involving teens.

-o date, over 11,000 teenagers and their parents have attended the B.R.A.K.E.S. program, these students have come from 24 different states and 2 countries.
+To date, over 15,000 teenagers and their parents have attended the B.R.A.K.E.S. program, these students have come from 24 different states and 2 countries.

 B.R.A.K.E.S. schools are held one weekend a month at Zmax Dragway and the Charlotte Motor Speedway in Charlotte, NC.
 Schools are also held in other locations all over the U.S. including Southern California at the LA County Fairplex, Pomona and El Toro in Irvine.
 The BMW Driving Center in Spartanburg, SC., the Manheim Auto Auction Center in Manheim, PA. and Orlando, FL., Bristol Motor Speedway in Bristol, TN., and Bob Bondurant’s Performance Driving School in Phoenix AZ.
 B.R.A.K.E.S. has even hosted our school in Juneau, Alaska!